This page is sponsored by:

 Universal shots of Williams, circa 1952

 Williams was put under contract by Disney and began shooting episodes of the series.
 The series lasted from 1957 through 1959, and two films---actually edited episodes of the series--were released: The Sign of Zorro (1958) and Zorro, the Avenger (1960).
 Although the series was very popular, a dispute between Disney and ABC forced the series off the air.
 Disney kept Williams under contract through 1961, in case the dispute was resolved.
-With the exception of The Prince and the Pauper (1962), Williams had little work for two years, and therefore he asked to be let out of the contract. he then headed for Europe and made a couple of films.
+With the exception of The Prince and the Pauper (1962), Williams had worked very little for two years, and he asked to be let out of the contract.
+He then headed for Europe and made a couple of films.

 the films of guy williams